Harrison Echols

 Gessner Harrison "Hatch" Echols Jr. (May 1, 1933 – April 11, 1993) was an American molecular biologist, biochemist, and geneticist, whose work on the lambda phage advanced the understanding of viral infections and gene regulation inside the cell.

 Early life and education

-Harrison Echols was born in Charlottesville, Virginia in 1933, and graduated in 1955 from the University of Virginia, where his grandfather William Holding Echols had been an influential professor of mathematics.
+Harrison Echols was born in Charlottesville, Virginia in 1933, and attended the Episcopal High School in Alexandria, Virginia.
+He graduated in 1955 from the University of Virginia, where his grandfather William Holding Echols had been an influential professor of mathematics.
 He had initially intended to become a writer but ultimately completed his BA, MA, and PhD in physics.

 He earned his PhD in 1959 from the University of Wisconsin, Madison, where he would subsequently return as a professor the following year.

 Research and career

 In 1959, Echols was first introduced to genetics as a postdoctoral student at Cyrus Levinthal's lab at MIT, where he uncovered the mechanism of regulation of the bacterial enzyme alkaline phosphatase.
 In contrast to Francois Jacob and Jacques Monod's 1960 operon theory that prescribed a single repressor model for regulation, Echols discovered that there were two separate genes acting on the enzyme: one positively (to promote) and one negatively (to repress).

 After completing his postdoctoral work, he returned to the University of Wisconsin, Madison as professor of biochemistry, where he taught from 1960 to 1969.
 He spent the remainder of his life as a professor of molecular biology at the University of California, Berkeley, from 1969 to 1993, chairing the department of molecular biology from 1978 to 1980.

 Echols was an early pioneer in scientific ethics, teaching courses on the subject long before it was common practice.
 In 1970 at a Phage Group meeting, he laid out a proposal for a more collaborative approach to science, wherein each paper in a given field would be coauthored by all scientists working in that field, so that scientific publications would better reflect the communal nature of science.